kingychiu/target-permutation-importances/Readme.md

 The final benchmark is evaluated on the `test` set.
 Therefore the `test` set is unseen to both the feature importance and selection process.

 ## Kaggle Competitions
-Many Kaggle Competition top solutions involve using this method, here are some examples
+Many Kaggle Competition top solutions involve this method, here are some examples

 | Year | Competition                                                                                                                  | Medal | Link                                                                                                                                        |
 | ---- | ---------------------------------------------------------------------------------------------------------------------------- | ----- | ------------------------------------------------------------------------------------------------------------------------------------------- |